COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

-- `Update`: The Update method is executed at the beginning of each frame in the Unity game, we use this to poll the game engine state to check whether key variables are loaded such as the audio mixer and relevant sliders and user input fields for fields such as the volume.
+- `Update`: The Update method is executed at the beginning of each frame in the Unity game.
+We use this to poll the game engine state to check whether key variables are loaded, such as the audio mixer and relevant sliders, and user input fields for fields such as the volume.
 - `Awake`: The Awake method is called at the creation of a new GM object.
 As we are using the singleton pattern, we use this to check whether there is already an instance of a game manager that is globally loaded.
-In the case that no game manager object is loaded globally then we assign the current game manager object as the designated global instance, otherwise, we leave the global game manager instance untouched.
+In the case that no game manager object is loaded globally, we assign the current game manager object as the designated global instance, otherwise, we leave the global game manager instance untouched.
 - `GetParticle`: Returns the user's particle preference settings.
 - `SetParticle`: Sets the user's particle preference to the boolean value provided.
 - `GetVolume`: Returns the game's current volume level.
-- `SetVolume`: Accepts a float as input and then uses this to set the volume level associated with the audio mixer and stores this volume level to disk so that it can be recovered during the next load of the game.
+- `SetVolume`: Accepts a float as input and then uses this to set the volume level associated with the audio mixer, and stores this volume level to disk so that it can be recovered during the next load of the game.
 - `GetGraphics`: Returns the user's graphics quality settings.
 - `SetGraphics`: Accepts an integer and then sets the graphics quality level to be equal to this integer.